galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

   </div>
 </div>

-​<a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%204%20%E2%80%93%20Produce/08-Development%20Tools/08-Introduction%20to%20Markdown%20and%20Git/" class="btn btn-dark text-white btn-lg btn-block">Start an in-depth training on the Produce stage....</a>

-<a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_Book/4%20-%20FAIR-by-design%20learning%20materials%20creation/4.1%20-%20Workflow%20stages%20description/414-produce/" class="btn btn-dark text-white btn-lg btn-block">FAIR-by-Design Methodology: Produce stage....</a>
+<a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_Book/4%20-%20FAIR-by-design%20learning%20materials%20creation/4.1%20-%20Workflow%20stages%20description/414-produce/" class="btn btn-dark text-white btn-lg btn-block">Go to FAIR-by-Design Methodology: Produce stage....</a>
 ## Stage 5 - Publish
 > Publishing is the art of working on a creative idea and turning it into a masterpiece​!
 {: .quote author="Unknown"}